-Discover rivers dotted with campsites and swimming holes and lakes perfect skis, boats, canoes, lilos and fishing.
+Discover rivers dotted with campsites and swimming holes and lakes perfect for skis, boats, canoes, lilos and fishing.

 Dip your toes or a line in the Murray, Ovens, King and Kiewa rivers, or make a splash in valley lakes, Lake William Hovell, Lake Eildon and Lake Sambell, where water sports reign supreme.

 On higher ground, chill out at local favourites Late Catani at Mount Buffalo, and Rocky Valley Lake at Falls Creek – a cool 1600 metres above sea level and home to the annual Falls Creek Dragon Boat Regatta.

 Seek out the perfect brew with a view on Victoria's High Country Brewery Trail.
 Weaving a scenic path to the region's best beers, the trail takes in newcomers Rutherglen Brewery, Social Bandit and Blizzard Brewery, as well as established favourites Sweetwater Brewing Company, Bright Brewery, Bridge Road Brewers and Black Dog Brewery.

 Beyond beer, try the Beechworth Cider at Amulet Wines, the artisan gins at Hurdle Creek Still or, the bees knees, honey mead at Beechworth Honey.

 Wherever you go, you're never far from a lovingly crafted tipple.

 Take your culinary skills to the next level with a cooking class at High Country restaurants and wineries.
 Do nonna proud at A Tavola at Pizzini Wines or pick up a trick or two at monthly cooking classes at the Pickled Sisters Cafe.
 As you would expect in these parts, classes are followed with gourmet feasts and top tipples.
 Buon appetito.